SiliconLabs/wfx-common-tools/pta/README.md

 # Self test

-A specific `selftest` function has been added to allow testing proper installation of the tools.
+A specific set of `command_line_test/selftest` functions has been added to allow testing proper installation of the tools.
-`selftest` calls the 3 PTA functions will valid example values to check that PAT data formatting and transmission is working as expected.
+`command_line_test/selftest` calls the 3 PTA functions will valid example values to check that PTA data formatting and transmission is working as expected.
 To achieve this, internal tracing features are used.

 ## Running the self test